hipe/tmx/brazen/doc/issues/089-thoughts-on-the-abstract-component-system-experiment.md

   more than one entity of one class in one runtime, which we haven't yet (but hope to..)

+• an ACS does not express its tree thru use of the platform module system, (nor the filesystem tree that usually isomorphs with this). the ACS instead expresses its tree thru explicitly stated component associations. this means that each association is effectively loaded lazily, freeing us from [#br-065] stubbing hacks. also it means that modlue (and filesystem) structure can stay flat as the application tree evolves.

 • there is as yet no facility for what we used to call business-specific meta-properties. we want this, and will provision for it when its absence becomes at all painful. (again this is :+[#120].)